newrelic/open-source-tools/nerdpacks/oss-template/README.md

 # nr1-template-nerdpack

 > This template includes advice on how to craft a great README for your app.
 This template is just a starting point: feel free to change or add sections to suit your project.
 Avoid editing the "Open Source License," "Support," "Community," "Issues / Enhancement Requests," and "Contributing" sections.
-This text is standard across all projects, and the only change you should make is to change the Community URL.
+This text is standard across all projects, and the only change you should make in these sections is to the Explorer's Hub URL and the Contributing email alias.
 >
+> If you need advice creating your README, ping @hero in the [#documentation](https://newrelic.slack.com/messages/documentation) channel or contact the Open Source Office.
+>
-> Before you publish, ensure you remove all the commments (the block quotes beginning with `>`), and follow the [standard Nerdpack README review process](https://docs.google.com/document/d/1xUg1NnNJriC0mrUE1hqcHcs5dqzyLoSYE25qjwBaWQE/edit).
+> Before you publish, ensure you remove all the commments (the block quotes beginning with `>`), then follow the [standard Nerdpack README review process](https://docs.google.com/document/d/1xUg1NnNJriC0mrUE1hqcHcs5dqzyLoSYE25qjwBaWQE/edit).

 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/newrelic/nr1-template-nerdpack?include_prereleases&sort=semver) [![Snyk](https://snyk.io/test/github/newrelic/nr1-template-nerdpack/badge.svg)](https://snyk.io/test/github/newrelic/nr1-template-nerdpack)